What is seborrheic dermatitis?

 Extent of the condition

 Your tolerance for specific medicines, procedures, or therapies

 Your opinion or preference

-Although the condition responds to treatment, it may recur.
-Treatment depends on the inflammation's location and is usually effective in alleviating symptoms.
+Although the condition responds to treatment, it may happen again.
+Treatment depends on the inflammation's location.
+It is usually effective in relieving symptoms.
 Treatments may include:

 Antiinflammatory creams or lotions, such as corticosteroids or calcineurin inhibitors